Media mogul Oprah Winfrey and actress Betty White have reportedly done it.

 She adds: “You don’t want them to end up in a shelter.
 You don’t want them to end up as ‘un-owned,’ no family, no way to get back to their owner.”

-Estate Planning Tips for Pet Owners on a Budget
+Estate Planning Tips for Those on a Budget

 Below are two more tips: